smihica/arc-js/docs/source/tutorial.rst

    });
    </script>

-Or of course you can simply do like this.
+Or of course you can simply do:

 .. code-block:: clojure